cronokirby/magikitten/README.md

 # Usage

-The essence of the using the library is that you initialize a `Transcript` object, and then alternate between feeding in data and extracting out randomness:
+The essence of using the library is that you initialize a `Transcript` object, and then alternate between feeding in data and extracting out randomness:

 ```rust